fullstack-development/developers-roadmap/frontend/middle-1/solid.md

 * What does mean "open for extension" and "closed for modification"?
 * What is the goal of the OCP?
 * Why extensively used modules had better be closed for modification?
-* How to make part of the application open for extension?
+* How to make a module open for extension?
 * Should all modules of your project follow the OCP?
 If no, which one should?
 * How plugin-based architecture related to the OCP?
 * Why abstractions are essential if you want to follow the OCP?